vermeirekaat/personal-passion-project/README.md

-# Arduino TEST
+# Ship of Morse
-Check if the basics of Johnny Five and React with socket.io work in a basic environment.
-This will be implemented on the develop branch if it works.
+Multi-Player Game for children (8-14 years old) to learn morse code in a fun and interactive way.
+This project is made with Socket.io and Johnny Five (server) and React (client).
+There is an external installation needed to play the game.